Close menu

 Meet The Demands of Today’s (and Tomorrow’s) Traveller

-While today’s traveller is increasingly sustainably minded, it’s the traveller of the future who will be next in line to take the industry even further and minimising the impact of tourism on the environment.
+While today’s traveller is increasingly sustainably minded, it’s the traveller of the future who will be next in line to take the industry even further and minimise the impact of tourism on the environment.

 Accor Hotels: A Successful Case Study In Going Single-Use Plastic Free